please call: +31 (0)50 367 71 97

 In the Netherlands, a lot of waste is recycled and therefore collected separately:

 Many municipalities have underground neighborhood waste containers for disposal of household garbage.
 Each household will be issued with an access card and may place their garbage in the container.
+Other municipalities will have grey containers for household wastes.
+Houses with a garden will also be provided with a green container for garden matter, and fruit and vegetable waste.
+There will be a schedule on the website of the municipality indicating which day and which container should be placed on the street to be emptied by the municipality.

 The municipality will have a collection station for all other waste.
 Some municipalities issue residents with a dump access pass, but in other towns, anyone can drive in, and sometimes, dropping off waste requires a fee.
 Refer to the websites under Milieudienst or Reinigingsdienst.